火爆社区

 Please contact the Office of Grants at grants@harding.edu or 501-279-5455 for more information regarding Harding's research policies.

-Students may order textbooks from the Harding campus bookstore by logging into their HU Pipeline account to access the HU textbook site.
+Students may view textbook requirements at the Campus Bookstore webpage.
+Students may order textbooks by logging into their HU Pipeline account to access the HU textbook site.

 Transfer Evaluation System (TES) will assist students in determining how credits earned at another institution will apply at Harding.